MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/industryCommon/Sustainability/SustainabilityCarbon/TransportMode.md

 ms.author: cdmditeam
 ---

-# Transport mode in CloudforSustainabilityCarbonDataModel(TransportMode)
+# Transport mode in Cloud for Sustainability carbon data model(TransportMode)

 The mode of transportation or distribution used in an activity, such as air, rail, or storage.